5 reasons to visit Scotland

 To taste the freshest and best seafood it's of course sensible to book a getaway in one of the country's many picturesque harbourfront towns, like Oban.
 Here, you can often watch local fishermen bringing in the day's catch, which will later end up on your plate.

-A tranquil paradise awaits on Scotland's Hebrides, where you'll find white-sand beaches, postcard-perfect towns and cosy pubs with open fires.
+A tranquil paradise awaits where you'll find white-sand beaches, postcard-perfect towns and cosy pubs with open fires.
 This stunning archipelago is famous not only for its outstanding natural beauty, but also for its delicious food and long history of whisky production.

 As well as its astonishing rural vistas of lochs, glens, and mountains, Scotland is also home to culture-rich cities with elegant architecture and pretty cobble-stone streets lined with shops.
 The capital, Edinburgh, has inspired countless works of literature with its fairytale streets, towering castle and backdrop of rugged hills.
 There is plenty of culture to delve into here too, with several museums housing world-class art collections and historical artefacts.